One of the most interesting Number Patterns is Pascal's Triangle (named after Blaise Pascal, a famous French Mathematician and Philosopher).

 Odds and Evens

-If you color the Odd and Even numbers, you end up with a pattern the same as the Sierpinski Triangle
+If we color the Odd and Even numbers, we end up with a pattern the same as the Sierpinski Triangle

 Using Pascal's Triangle

 Pascal's Triangle shows us how many ways heads and tails can combine.
 This can then show us the probability of any combination.

 For example, if you toss a coin three times, there is only one combination that will give three heads (HHH), but there are three that will give two heads and one tail (HHT, HTH, THH), also three that give one head and two tails (HTT, THT, TTH) and one for all Tails (TTT).
 This is the pattern "1,3,3,1" in Pascal's Triangle.

 HTTT, THTT, TTHT, TTTH

 |1, 4, 6, 4, 1|

 Example: What is the probability of getting exactly two heads with 4 coin tosses?